karikkans/conference-room-reservation-service/README.md

 A lightweight microservice designated to reserve conference room for a given number of participants and time slots.
 - The application maintains the record of rooms which the user can book (configured in master table).
 - It keeps the schedules of room maintenance (configured in application properties).
-- The service looks for a suitable room for the number of participants (optimal) on a first come, first serve (FCFS) basis considering the existing reservations and the maintenance schedule.
+- The service looks for a suitable room for the number of participants (optimal) on a first-come first-serve (FCFS) basis considering the existing reservations and the maintenance schedule.
 - The service provides a feature of viewing the available rooms for a given time slot